-There have been no material changes to the risk factors included in our Annual Report on Form 10-K for the year ended December 31, 2016.
-Please carefully consider the information set forth in this Quarterly Report on Form 10-Q and the risk factors discussed in Part I, "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2016, which could materially affect our business, financial condition or future results.
-The risks described in our Annual Report on Form 10-K, as well as other risks and uncertainties, could materially and adversely affect our business, results of operations and financial condition, which in turn could materially and adversely affect the trading price of shares of our Common Stock.
+Our Annual Report on Form 10-K for the year ended December 31, 2016, including the discussion in Part I, "Item 1A.
+Risk Factors," and this Quarterly Report on Form 10-Q describe risks that could materially affect our business, financial condition or future results.
+The risks described in our Annual Report on Form 10-K and in this Quarterly Report on Form 10-Q, as well as other risks and uncertainties, could materially and adversely affect our business, results of operations and financial condition, which in turn could materially and adversely affect the trading price of shares of our common stock.
 Additional risks not currently known or currently material to us may also harm our business.
+Other than as supplemented below, there have been no material changes in the risk factors reported in our last Annual Report on Form 10-K.